Salary Range Transparency

 Pay equity software can help your organization comply with pay transparency laws.
 PayParity provides pay equity auditing and ongoing monitoring to identify pay disparities that may be present in the following demographics:

 A pay equity audit can also prevent pay inequities from occurring in the future, which lessens legal risk.
-Pay transparency is beneficial not just to employees, but also to organizations.
+Pay transparency is beneficial not just to employees, but also to employers.
 It helps streamline the hiring process, makes positions more appealing, and decreases the odds of declined job offers.
 It's also appealing to prospective employees, investors, as well as stakeholders.

 What's more is that PayParity includes the Salary Range FinderTM -- the perfect tool for helping companies confidently share pay ranges in job postings, as required by several states and cities across the U.S.

-The Salary Range Finder retrieves internal PayParity pay equity audit data and overlays it against external labor market data provided by industry-leader LightcastTM.
+The Salary Range Finder retrieves internal PayParity pay equity audit data and overlays it against built-in external labor market data provided by industry-leader LightcastTM.
 The software solution then generates an equitable salary range for a desired job and the relevant geographical location.

-Salary Range Finder is the perfect tool for helping Total Rewards, Compensation, HR, and Recruiting professionals ensure their job pay bands are fair and competitive, before publicly sharing them.
+Salary Range Finder is the perfect platform for helping Total Rewards, Compensation, HR, and Recruiting professionals ensure their job pay bands are fair and competitive, before publicly sharing them.
 The tool also helps to address the unintended consequence of wage compression.

 To learn more about how PayParity and the Salary Range Finder can help you comply with pay transparency laws, schedule a meeting below.